UK guide by CompareBanks: Find the best secured small business loans for your SME, using this review.

 What is a secured business loan?

 You can use one asset, or the combined worth of numerous assets, as collateral for a secured loan to your firm.
-Lenders are more likely to provide more favourable repayment terms when they are backed by collateral, such as your property.
+Lenders may provide more favourable repayment terms when they are backed by collateral, such as your property.

 The term “business loan” is often used to describe a loan given to a company or individual by a bank or other lending institution.
 However, there are also additional forms of secured loans.
 For instance, invoice financing enables you to get financing based on the value of your unpaid bills and other accounts receivable.